gyrospectre/squyre/README.md

 ## Getting Started - Pattern 2: OpsGenie Deployment
 1. Clone this repo.
+2. Install the AWS SAM CLI.
+See https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
-2. Edit `template.yaml` to use OpsGenie instead of Jira.
+3. Edit `template.yaml` to use OpsGenie instead of Jira.
 In the `OutputFunction` definition, change the `CodeUri` value to `output/opsgenie`.
-3. With appropriate AWS credentials in your terminal session, build and deploy the stack.
+4. With appropriate AWS credentials in your terminal session, build and deploy the stack.
 ```
 sam build
 sam deploy --guided
 ```
-4. Create an OpsGenie integration API key.
+5. Create an OpsGenie integration API key.
 See https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/
-5. In AWS, create a new Secrets Manager secret called `OpsGenieAPI` in the same account/region as HellaRad is deployed.
+6. In AWS, create a new Secrets Manager secret called `OpsGenieAPI` in the same account/region as HellaRad is deployed.
 Use the following content, obviously substituting your key and email.
 ```
 {
   "apikey": <the API key you just created>
 }
 ```
-6. Setup OpsGenie to send SNS messages to topic `hellarad-Alert` on alert creation only.
+7. Setup OpsGenie to send SNS messages to topic `hellarad-Alert` on alert creation only.
 See https://support.atlassian.com/opsgenie/docs/integrate-opsgenie-with-outgoing-amazon-sns/

 ## Enrichment Functions
 It's easy to add enrichment functions, and more will be added over time.
 Feel free to PR and contribute!

-Currently supports:
+Currently supported:
 - Greynoise (https://www.greynoise.io/) : Tells security analysts what not to worry about.
 Indicator types: IP
 - IP API (https://ip-api.com/) : IP address geolocation information.
 Indicator types: IP